privacyguides/privacyguides.org/docs/about/index.md

 ---
 ![Privacy Guides logo](../assets/brand/png/square/pg-yellow.png){ align=right }

 **Privacy Guides** is a socially motivated website that provides [information](/kb) for protecting your data security and privacy.
+Our mission is to inform the public about the value of digital privacy, and global government initiatives which aim to monitor your online activity.
 We are a non-profit collective operated entirely by volunteer [team members](https://discuss.privacyguides.net/g/team) and contributors.
-Our website is free of advertisements and not affiliated with any listed providers.
+Our website is free of advertisements and not affiliated with any of the listed providers.

 [:octicons-home-16:](https://www.privacyguides.org/){ .card-link title=Homepage }
 [:octicons-code-16:](https://github.com/privacyguides/privacyguides.org){ .card-link title="Source Code" }
 [:octicons-heart-16:](donate.md){ .card-link title=Contribute }

-The purpose of Privacy Guides is to educate our community on the importance of privacy online and government programs internationally that are designed to monitor all of your online activities.

 > To find [privacy-focused alternative] apps, check out sites like Good Reports and **Privacy Guides**, which list privacy-focused apps in a variety of categories, notably including email providers (usually on paid plans) that aren’t run by the big tech companies.